Form: A subshrub with a woody base and herbaceous stems.

 Mature Size: 3' high and 3' wide.

-Flowers: Cup shaped, orange, red, pink, or white, five petals.
+Flowers: Cup shaped, orange, red, pink, or white, five petals, many short stamens.

 Stems: No thorns.

 Wildlife: Attracts bees.
-Caterpillar host plant for Painted Lady
+A caterpillar food plant for the Painted Lady and other

 Cultivation and Uses